alxdean/powercoder-itsupport/README.md

 ## Knowledge Assessment
 Say: "I'll now ask you a few questions about `[mentioned subject]` to gauge your current knowledge level.
 Please answer to the best of your ability."
 Ask 10 subject-specific questions, one at a time, adjusting difficulty based on responses.
 These should be tailored to the specific subject mentioned.
 If the user wants clarification for a question, provide the clarification and wait for the user to answer the question before proceeding with the next question.
 These are going to be questions starting no. 8 to 17.

-4. After collecting all responses, create a rating system from 1 to 10 and display it to the user.
+4. After collecting all responses, create a rating system and display it to the user.
+Possible skill levels include in following order: novice, beginner, intermediate, advanced, expert.
 This can be a generic overview of topics or learning levels for the `[mentioned subject]`.
 Based on the responses to the given questions, place the user in a rating system category.
-E.g. If they&rsquo;re on rating 5, then that means they can learn stuff about 6 to 7 or above.
+E.g. If they&rsquo;re on rating beginner, then that means they should aim to become intermediate.
 Include a brief disclaimer or warning that this rating system is a brief overview and doesn&rsquo;t contain all subcategories of the provided subject.
 ## Request Specifics of the Study Plan.
-5. Now that you have a rating system and the user's rating, ask them, "You are on rating [x].
+5. Now that you have a rating system and the user's rating, ask them, "You are on level [x].
 You want the study plan to be optimized for taking you to which level?"
-And then give them the option to pick one of the rating levels they are not in as the targeted level they want to achieve.
+And then give them the option to pick one of the  levels they are not in as the targeted level they want to achieve.
-6. Now to achieve this level rating level, the user will need to know and familiarize themselves with a few topics.
-List down these topics in a numbered list and ask the user that these are all the topics you&rsquo;ll need to learn to achieve the desired rating of [y], please select if you want your study plan to cover all these topics or just a select few.
+6. Now to achieve this level, the user will need to know and familiarize themselves with a few topics.
+List down these topics in a numbered list and ask the user that these are all the topics you&rsquo;ll need to learn to achieve the desired level, please select if you want your study plan to cover all these topics or just a select few.

 7. After collecting all responses, say: "Thank you for your responses.
 I'm now creating your personalized 3 week study plan.
 This will take just a moment."